castrojo/ublue/README.md

 If this scares you then you're in the wrong place, if you're ready to not only burn the ships but torpedo them just to make sure we don't end up back in the old world, read on.
 I have selected a default set of apps that I use that I notice lots of other people use, feel free to change them up, it's only a default:

+- Keep Ubuntu app defaults and panel layout
+  - While this is a mashup, let's respect Ubuntu's choices here by default, you know how to change stuff
+  - But add apps that the intended audience love and need like vscode
 - Optionally install:
-  - Work apps -  vscode, zoom, slack, standard notes, signal, riot, mailspring
+  - Work apps -  zoom, slack, standard notes, signal, riot, mailspring
   - Fun apps - discord and Steam (Last release of flatpak fixed many of Steam's issues, it works much better now, try it)
   - A selection of browsers - Firefox, Brave, Chrome, Edge